top of page

 GENERAL RULES:

-• All teams play 1 game per week.
+• All teams play 1 game per week. (sometimes teams may have double-headers)

 • 7 games total per season.
 (5 games are regular season, 2 games are playoffs).